hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/040_HDFS.md

-Jet provides both a source and sink for HDFS.
+The Hadoop Distributed File System is a production-worthy choice for both a data source and sink in a batch computation job.
+It is a distributed, replicated storage system that handles these concerns automatically, exposing a simple unified view to the client.

 The HDFS source and sink require a configuration object of type [JobConf](https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/mapred/JobConf.html)